Christmas sale countdown: All the best gift deals right now

 CNET's Cheapskate scours the web for great deals on PCs, phones, gadgets and much more.
 Note that CNET may get a share of revenue from the sale of the products featured on this page.
 Questions about the Cheapskate blog?
 Find the answers on our FAQ page.
 Find more great buys on the CNET Deals page and follow the Cheapskate on Facebook and Twitter!

-Discuss: Christmas countdown: Best deals on Nintendo Switch, Fire HD 8, Xbox One, iPad and more!
+Discuss: Christmas countdown: Best deals on Nintendo Switch, Fire TV Stick, Xbox One, iPad and more!

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.